"Could you move his hat closer?... His hat. The hat. People like to see a dead guy's hat."

 - The Pokémon episode "The Needs of Three" (DP151) ended with Hunter J's ship being gunned down by Legendary Pokemon Uxie, Mesprit, and Azelf, plummeting into a lake and exploding, killing everyone on board.
 Just right before the ship explodes, J's glasses, can be seen floating out of one of the damaged windows and rising out of the surface, implying her death.
 For a series that just straight up avoids death, this villain really has been written out of the show.
 She really is dead.

-- Not a drowning, but in Higurashi no Naku Koro ni when Rena is killed by Takano's men in all we see is her hat flying off, with her screaming out her last breath in the background.
+- Not a drowning, but in Higurashi no Naku Koro ni when Rena is killed by Takano's men, all we see is her Nice Hat flying off with her screaming out her last breath in the background.
 This is shown to the viewer after the hat (stained with blood) is given to a catatonic Satoko.

 - In the Yu-Gi-Oh!
 Tenth Anniversary Movie, Yugi finds his grandpa's bandana after Paradox attacks the city, killing everyone except Yugi.

-- Near the end of My Neighbor Totoro, someone finds what they think is one of Mei's shoes floating in a retention pond after the younger sister runs away from home.
+- Subverted in My Neighbor Totoro, where someone finds what they think is one of Mei's shoes floating in a retention pond after the younger sister runs away from home.
 Everyone sighs a breath of relief when Satsuki sees it and doesn't recognize it.

 - In Kinnikuman, Robin Mask's fight against Atlantis of the Seven Devil Choujin moves underwater.
 In the end, the audience sees Robin's helmet come up... carried by Atlantis.